 Learn more below about the changing landscape of PsA treatment from experts in the field.

-“[PsA] is caused by an imbalance in the body’s immune system, which causes inflammation in the joints and skin,” explained Dr. Joseph F. Merola, director of the Center for Skin and Related Musculoskeletal Diseases at the Brigham and Women’s Hospital in Boston, MA, and Dr. Lourdes Perez-Chada, a dermatologist and PsA research fellow at the Brigham and Women’s Hospital.
+“[PsA] is caused by an imbalance in the body’s immune system, which causes inflammation in the joints and skin,” explained Dr. Joseph F. Merola, director of the Center for Skin and Related Musculoskeletal Diseases, and Dr. Lourdes Pérez-Chada, a dermatologist and PsA research fellow, who are both based at the Brigham and Women’s Hospital in Boston, MA.

 “This abnormal immune response is likely [regulated] by genetic factors.
 For example, many people with PsA have a family history of either psoriasis or PsA, and several genetic markers have been associated with PsA,” they added.